shuvaethyneill/SwiftPracticeProjects/README.md

 # Swift Practice Projects
-### A collection of projects I have made while learning Swift!
+### A collection of projects I have made while learning Swift and iOS mobile app development!

 The following section will serve as a quick way to navigate around this repository and information about the projects.
 Some projects were made using **UIKit** and some were made using **SwiftUI**.
+This list contains a mix of project prompts (plus challenges) from the 100 days of Swift/SwiftUI course outline and some are projects I've created purley on my own.
+Overall, putting what I learn into practice has been a good way of solidifying my knowledge of new concepts.

 # Table of Contents